 Pick your poison.

-Having said that, anything from evaporated cane juice, raw honey, maple syrup to agave nectar will work great as well.
+Having said that, if not keto, anything from evaporated cane juice, raw honey and maple syrup will work great as well.

 The Milk 🥛

 Again, you’ve got options.
 Though we must say we like it with an almond milk and coconut milk mix best.
 Adding 1 tablespoon full-fat coconut milk makes for a much creamier result.

 And finally, The Vanilla